 CH2O monitors working on the electrochemical principle are operated based on the diffusion of formaldehyde gas into the sensor which results in the production of electrical signals proportional to the CH2O concentration.
 It allows accurate measurement of even low concentrations of CH2O, which is essential in formaldehyde monitoring in the ambient air.

 Among all the above principles of formaldehyde monitoring, CH2O monitors based on electrochemistry are typically found to be preferred for ambient air monitoring as they yield more accurate CH2O concentrations and are inexpensive in comparison with the others.

 Oizom’s working principle for Formaldehyde monitoring

-Oizom’s ODOSENSE is the real-time odor emission tracking solution.
+Oizom’s ODOSENSE is a real-time odor emission tracking solution.
 It continuously detects, measures, and monitors the odourful gaseous contaminants including hydrogen sulfide, ammonia, sulfur dioxide, methyl mercaptan, TVOC, formaldehyde, methane, and weather parameters like temperature, humidity, wind speed, and wind direction.
 The sensor that measures CH2O works on the principle of electrochemical sensing.
 With the help of meteorological data, Odosense can trace the odourant dispersion plume incited by conditions like wind speed and wind direction.
 Furthermore, it is a proactive approach to measuring real-time odor emissions.
 This makes it an ideal choice for landfill sites, wastewater treatment facilities, fertilizers, paper-pulp industries, soil-treatment sites, etc.

-5 Reasons why Formaldehyde monitoring is important
+5 Reasons Why Formaldehyde monitoring is important

 - Formaldehyde is a colorless gas with a strong pickle-like pungent odor.
 It easily reacts in the atmosphere to form other compounds or breaks down in soil and water within days of emission.